 Dawn shrugged, although she thought the young woman looked slightly familiar.

-"She traded a really powerful demon computer lessons for the location of the de-ratting spell," Spike explained.
+"She traded a really powerful demon computer lessons for the location of the de-ratting spell," Spike said.

-"Providing that D'Hoffryn guy didn't sell you a bill of goods," Spike noted.
+"Providing that D'Hoffryn guy didn't sell you a bill of goods," Spike said.

 The front door opened again and Xander and Anya walked in.